swiftlang/swift-evolution/proposals/NNNN-add-customdebugdescription-conformance-to-anykeypath.md

 ## Effect on API resilience

-The implementation of `debugDescription` might change after the inital work to implement this proposal is done.
-In particular, the output format will not be guarenteed to be stable.
+The implementation of `debugDescription` might change after the initial work to implement this proposal is done.
+In particular, the output format will not be guaranteed to be stable.
 Here are a few different changes we might anticipate making:

 - As new features are added to the compiler, there may be new metadata available in the binary to draw from.
 One example would be lookup tables of KeyPath segment to human-readable-name or some other unique, stable identifier
 - Whenever a new feature is added to `KeyPath`, it will need to be reflected in the output of this function.
 For example, the `KeyPath`s produced by [\_forEachFieldWithKeyPath](https://github.com/apple/swift/blob/main/stdlib/public/core/ReflectionMirror.swift#L324) are incomplete, in the sense that they merely set a value at in offset in memory and do not call `didSet` observers.
 If this function were ever publically exposed, it would be useful if this was surfaced in the debugging information.